hmrc/alcohol-duty-returns-frontend/WELSH_README.md

 This is instructions for translating the English messages file (../conf/messages.en) to the Welsh messages file (../conf/messages.cy).
 All file paths will be relative to the scripts directory where the discussed scripts are located.

+To run the scripts you'll need perl installed (and the path to be /usr/bin/perl) as well as the Text::CSV library/module.

 ## Welsh translation spreadsheet

 This is provided by the Welsh translation team and is 'all' the screen messages in both English and Welsh.